-This recipe for a Pressure Cooker Hungarian Goulash, or Hungaria Pörkölt came to me from Adri Lewis, who I met via my blog and my facebook page.
+This recipe for a Pressure Cooker Hungarian Porkolt, or Hungarian Goulash came to me from Adri Lewis, who I met via my blog and my facebook page.
 Without her, I’d have had no idea how to make this authentically.
 I mean, at all.

 She posted this on the Twosleevers page and it looked so delicious that I immediately asked her if I could share it with all of you.
 I was so happy when she agreed, and here we are.